-- a) Spaces within the office NLA that have not been used as offices (as per the requirements of Sections 4.5.2 and 4.5.3) during the rating period. - b) Computer server rooms or other office support facilities as per the requirements of Sections 4.5.4 and 4.5.5. - c) Spaces with no consumption data.
+- a) Spaces within the office NLA that have not been used as offices (as per the requirements of Sections 4.5.2 and 4.5.3) during the rating period. - b) Computer server rooms or other office support facilities as per the requirements of Sections 4.5.4 and 4.5.5. - c) Spaces with no consumption data, as per the requirements of Section 4.5.6.